Paddock to plate, farm to fork and dive to dish – the food miles are few on this small island.

 Cellar door

 Visit the rustic cellar door at Swinging Gate Vineyard and meet Nellie the dog.
 Cosy up inside or settle in the sun as Doug leads you through a tasting.
-Ever had a glass of Pet Nat?
-It’s short for Pétillant Naturel.
+This is the place for a glass of Pet Nat (short for Pétillant Naturel).
 The wine is bottled before completing its first fermentation, resulting in a light and fizzy natural wine.
 This is the place to try it.

 Fork it Farm